Q: How long have you done this? etc

 Q: What kind of equipment will you bring with you?

-A: We bring multiple Cameras, a variety of lenses, and lighting to handle any situation.
-We use Canon, professional digital cameras (1D and 5D models) and an assortment of genuine Canon “L” lenses.
+A: I bring multiple Cameras, a variety of lenses, and lighting to handle any situation.
+I use Canon, professional digital cameras (currently own three 5D mark III’s) and an assortment of genuine Canon “L” Prime & TS-E lenses.

 Q: Who will actually take our pictures?